fujiwara/lambroll/README.md

 - Create a function.
 - Create a Zip archive from local directory.
 - Update function code / configuration / tags / aliases.
+- Rollback a function to previous version.
+- Invoke a function with payloads.
+- Manage function versions.

 That's all.